Lemon Law in WisconsinGet detailed Vehicle History Report in 3 Easy Steps

 Keep in mind, the days in the shop do not have to be consecutive days, they can be a total number of days since you purchased the car.
-Also, the defect or breakdown that has not been fixed in four tries must be substantial and interfere with the use, value, and safe operation of the vehicle.
+Also, the defect or breakdown that has not been fixed in 4 attempts must be substantial and interfere with the use, value, and safe operation of the vehicle.
 You cannot invoke the lemon laws for a faulty glove compartment spring or a funny-sounding horn.

 The Lemon Law was enacted to keep people from being stuck with a defective car.
 It also helps people make the dealerships honor the warranties on the cars they sell and make a clear understanding of exactly what makes a car a lemon and how a consumer can get that lemon fixed or replaced.

 Not all lemons reveal their true sour nature right away.
 Some will by dropping a drive train as they exit the dealership parking lot, others by bursting into flames at the car wash.
 But most of them just begin to fall apart slowly.

 It's the first year that counts; in fact, the vehicle must have reached the 4 attempts at repair or been in the shop a total of 30 days while it's 1 year old or less.
 Yes, it is unfair that you could own a car for a year and a day, then have it catch on fire due to a faulty light bulb and the dealership is not liable.
 But the rules had to have a stopping point, and in the case of lemons that point is 1 year old.